Atari 7800: Games

 While the system can play the over 400 games for the Atari 2600, there were only 59 official releases for the 7800.
 The lineup emphasized high-quality versions of games from the golden age of arcade video games.
 Pole Position II, Dig Dug, and Galaga, by the time of the 1986 launch, were three, four, and five years old, respectively.
 A raster graphics version of 1979's Asteroids was released in 1987.
 In 1988, Atari published a conversion of Nintendo's Donkey Kong, seven years after the original arcade game and five years after the Atari 8-bit computer cartridge.
 Atari also marketed a line of games called "Super Games" which were arcade and computer games previously not playable on a home console such as One-On-One Basketball and Impossible Mission.

 Eleven games were developed and sold by three third-party companies under their own labels (Absolute Entertainment, Activision, and Froggo) with the rest published by Atari Corporation.
 Most of the games from Atari were developed by outside companies under contract.

 Some NES games were developed by companies who had licensed their title from a different arcade manufacturer.
 While the creator of the NES version would be restricted from making a competitive version of an NES game, the original arcade copyright holder was not precluded from licensing out rights for a home version of an arcade game to multiple systems.
 Through this loophole, Atari 7800 conversions of Mario Bros., Double Dragon, Commando, Rampage, Xenophobe, Ikari Warriors, and Kung-Fu Master were licensed and developed.

 A final batch of games was released by Atari in 1990: Alien Brigade, Basketbrawl, Fatal Run, Meltdown, Midnight Mutants, Motor Psycho, Ninja Golf, Planet Smashers, and Scrapyard Dog.
 Scrapyard Dog was later released for the Atari Lynx.

 Legacy

-Atari Flashback
+Retro systems

 In 2004, the Infogrames-owned version of Atari released the Atari Flashback console.
 It resembles a miniature Atari 7800 and has five 7800 and fifteen 2600 games built in.
-Built using the NES-On-A-Chip hardware instead of recreating the Atari 7800 hardware, it was criticized for failing to properly replicate the actual gaming experience.
+Built using famiclone hardware instead of recreating the Atari 7800 hardware, it was criticized for failing to properly replicate the actual gaming experience.
 A subsequent 7800 project was cancelled after prototypes were made.